 $30/bbl Investment will produce an offset of CO2 in 30 years

 Similarly, the behavior of these results are controlled by the ($/bbl) investment, the life expectancy of the solar cells, and the ($/kWh) reinvestment into purchasing more solar cells.
+The assumptions here are reasonable but readers can investigate the results from other values using the spreadsheet provided as part of supplemental materials.

 Assumptions